playcanvas/developer.playcanvas.com/content/en/user-manual/user-interface/image-elements.md

 ## Masks and Masking

-Image Elements can be used to mask or hide elements that are descendents.
+Image Elements can be used to mask or hide elements that are descendants.
 To enable this feature set the `mask` property of an image Element to true.

 If there is no texture asset assigned to an image Element used for masking the mask will be a rectangle defined by the width and height.
 If the image Element has a texture assigned the alpha-channel of the texture is used as the mask.
 Note, an image mask is 1-bit, i.e. there is no fading out of the mask using the alpha-channel of the texture.